GitStar

 • Explanatory pages and weekly digests, where GitStar adds interpretation, methodology, and ecosystem context

-Some digest and summary sections are AI-assisted.
-When GitStar publishes AI-assisted narrative content, we aim to label it clearly and keep project names, links, and numeric signals anchored to source datasets.
+Some digest and summary sections use curated editorial workflows to synthesize ranking data into readable narrative.
+When GitStar publishes such content, we keep project names, links, and numeric signals anchored to source datasets so readers can verify context directly.
 Readers should still use linked project pages as the primary source for current repository details.

 5. Safety, Filtering, and Limitations